Xunnamius/project-utils/packages/plugin-lint/README.md

 conforms to best practices, including a flag (`--monorepo`) to enable monorepo-specific checks (i.e. "monorepo mode").

-See the [usage section][4] for more information.

-Specifically, the following structural/conformity checks are performed:
+Specifically, in addition to type checking and static analysis, the following checks are performed:

 - ⛔ Errors when `package.json` file is missing
 - ⛔ Errors when `dist` directory or its subdirectories contain `.tsbuildinfo`